Business Analytics

 About the Program

-The MS in Business Analytics program is designed for students who have an interest in quantitative methods, data analysis, and using computer programs to solve business problems.
+The STEM-designated MS in Business Analytics program is designed for students who have an interest in quantitative methods, data analysis and using computer programs to solve business problems.

 Students learn how to access and analyze data for the purpose of improved business decision-making.
 This program prepares students to make good business decisions with fact-based insights and an understanding of business performance from a systems view using statistical and quantitative analysis of data as well as explanatory and predictive modeling.
-The program includes a capstone course where students apply what they have learned in the curriculum, typically to a real-world business problem.
+The program includes a capstone course in which students typically apply what they have learned in the curriculum to a real-world business problem.

-The program draws upon three traditional areas of business intelligence:
+The program draws upon three traditional areas of business intelligence, which are:

-- Operations research, to develop mathematical models for data-supported decision-making
+- Operations research, to develop mathematical models for data-supported decision-making; and

 Additional Information